Adiii2003/Movie-Recommendation-System-Using-Python/README.md

 similarity.pkl
 Keep movie_list.pkl (small mapping of movie_id → title) in the repo so the UI has titles.

-Cache heavy loads in Streamlit with @st.cache_resource (or @st.cache_data where appropriate).
+Cache heavy loads in Streamlit using @st.cache_resource or @st.cache_data depending on the data type.

+Do not commit files larger than 100 MB to GitHub.
+Use Git LFS or external hosting if necessary.

 🛠 Troubleshooting
+Push rejected: large file (>100MB)
-Push rejected due to large file: GitHub rejects files >100MB.
-If you accidentally committed a large file, remove it from history (use git filter-repo or BFG) or delete the repo and re-create without the large file.
+GitHub rejects files over 100 MB.
+If you accidentally committed a large file, remove it from history with git filter-repo or BFG, or delete and recreate the repo (clean commit without the large file).

+Line-ending warnings on Windows
+Run:

+bash
+Copy
+Edit
-Line-ending warnings on Windows: Run git config core.autocrlf true to avoid LF/CRLF warnings.
+git config core.autocrlf true
 🤝 Contributing
-Fork the repo

-Create a branch feature/your-feature

-Open a PR — explain your change and how to test it
+Open a Pull Request describing your change and how to test itange and how to test it